TokyoWars/arcade-legends-3-batocera/docs/controls.md

     LEFT is pressed

     Trackball:
-    move 12 units left
+    move a number of units left

-The AL3 bridge therefore exposes the trackball using Linux relative movement events:
+The AL3 bridge therefore exposes the original trackball using Linux relative movement events:

     REL_X
     REL_Y

-This causes Linux to treat the original arcade trackball like a mouse.
+This causes Linux to treat it like a mouse-style device.

-That is the type of input many MAME games expect.
+That is the type of input many MAME games expect for trackball and some dial/spinner controls.

 ---

 ## Trackball Data Flow

-The full trackball path is:
+The trackball path is:

     Physical trackball movement
             ↓
     Original Arcade Legends controller/interface
             ↓
-    Movement encoded in serial packet
+    Movement encoded in controller packet
             ↓
     al3_bridge.py
             ↓